FaezeGhorbanpour/clustering-from-scratch/README.md

-# Clustering from scrach
+# Clustering from scratch
-Kmeans and GMM implementation from scrach for machine learning course homework.
+Kmeans and GMM implementation from scratch for machine learning course homework.
 Written in Python.